-When people think about Preble Street, they often think of a soup kitchen.
+When people think of Preble Street, they often think of a soup kitchen.
 Of a line of people winding around the corner at the Resource Center patiently waiting to be served a hot and nutritious meal.

 Each and every day more than 1,100 meals are served to homeless and low-income adults and youth at eight Preble Street Soup Kitchens, which operate at the Resource Center, the Teen Center, and at Florence House.
 Unfortunately, it’s a number that has increased drastically in recent years.

 There is no easy way to eliminate hunger in the world or in our neighborhood.
 None of us alone can do it.
 But we are all part of the solution.